 You probably thought that finding the best flat iron for natural hair was going to be a piece of cake, right?
 Then you started looking and realized there are soooo many options out there, and every single hair straightener is totally different.
 How are you supposed to choose the right one?

-To make things worse (I’m sorry!!), buying the wrong iron is more than just a giant waste of money – it also has the potential to cause serious long-term damage to your hair.
+To make things worse (I’m sorry!!), buying the wrong iron is more than just a giant waste of money – it also has the potential to cause some serious long-term damage to your hair.
+Luckily, this helpful guide will help you choose the perfect flat iron for your specific natural hair type.
+Our number one pick?
+The HSI Professional Flat Iron.

 - Best Flat Iron for Natural Hair – Top 3 Picks